swaggboi/PostText/README.md

 ## TODOs

-1. Paging for remarks in single thread view
+1. Paging for remarks is broken because I conflated ascending and descending...
+Need to come back to this I need sleep
 1. Form to create new remarks
 1. I'm kinda hardcoding the single-thread view `link_to` in the templates because I cannot for the life of me figure out how to use